taufique-06/cancer-detection-model/README.md

 # Cancer-Detection-model
 End-to-end machine learning project for breast cancer classification.
 Includes data preprocessing, exploratory data analysis, and model evaluation using various classification algorithms such as Logistic Regression, Decision Trees, Random Forest, SVM, KNN, and more to determine the best-performing model.

 After training multiple classification algorithms, we evaluate their performance using accuracy and confusion matrices.
+In addition, this repo can be used to quickly evaluate which classification model is suitable for your particular dataset

 ## What is Confusion Matrix and what does it mean